TargetProcess/taucharts-docs/tutorials/5min.md

 [Example jsBin](http://jsbin.com/tohujobuba/1/embed?output&height=500px)

 ##Work with plugins
 Plugins are under construction.
 So we can do nothing about that.
 Sad.
+But this section takes less than 5 mins to read!
+Good!

 ##Facets: complex and cool
 In TauCharts facet charts group variables using X and Y coordinates.
 Facet charts help to compare information with many variables.